RiseofDofi/RiseofDofiBot/README.md

 1. !dice --> it will roll a 6 sided dice
 2. !time --> it will show my date and time
 3. !help --> link to Github Readme.
 (I assume you are here, because of that) =D
+4. !slap [username] --> it will slap a user.
+5. !keeperfx --> it will send you the link to the keeperfx download
+6. !keeperclan --> it will send you a link to join the keeperclan discord
-4. if you have any useful commands you can think of, contact me! =)
+7. if you have any useful commands you can think of, contact me! =)